AuraFrizzati/MSc-HealthInformatics-thesis/README.md

 ## supplementary_online_material
 - `Data Dictionary - Additional English Predictors.pdf` --> Data dictionary for extra 21 predictors used in supplementary analysis
 - `Data Dictionary.pdf` --> Data dictionary for all the variables used in the main analysis
-- `EQ-5D-Questionnaire.pdf`--> Dimensions and possible answers for the questionnaire
-- `EQ-VAS.pdf`--> Most recent version of the tool
-- `OHS-Questionnaire.pdf` -->  Questions and possible answers for the questionnaire
-- `OKS-Questionnaire.pdf` --> Questions and possible answers for the questionnaire
 - `Tripod Checklist.pdf` --> Checklist for assessing study's transparency